-In the world of Ealiron, it is known that wizards and gods rarely involve themselves in the affairs of mortals, preferring to gaze upon the starry tenets of their kind.
-They see war or the collapse of empires through the prism of change and transformation, leaving it alone as they would a leaf decaying on a forest floor.
+In the world of Ealiron, it is known that wizards and gods rarely involve themselves in the affairs of mortals.
+They see war or the collapse of empires as they would a leaf decaying on a forest floor.
 Everything has its time.
-But some troubles are not what they seem.
-On the isle of Tromb in the far northern realm of the Gray Isles, a rift has appeared in the timeline of the world.
-Cloaked beneath a turbulent monarchy, it has gained the attention of both wizards and gods.
+This changes when a mysterious rift appears in the timeline of the world, cloaked on the isle of Tromb in the far northern Gray Isles.

-Rhinne of Tromb, a lonely princess at odds with her own people, has old magic in her veins.
-Encouraged by her brother Wulfgar, a seasoned warrior, she is also good in a fight.
-This and a weary defiance of nameless hostility put her on the wrong side of a dark order of warlocks festering in the shadows of the realm.
-Accused of treason, Rhinne is forced to flee, pursued by the king’s assassins.
-Wulfgar is left to war believing his sister fallen, one of many who will die in the name of the old ways.
+Rhinne of Tromb, a lonely princess at odds with a turbulent monarchy, has old magic in her veins.
+When weary defiance and a penchant for a fight lands her on the wrong side of a dark order of warlocks festering in the shadows of the realm, Rhinne is forced to flee, pursued by the king’s assassins.
+Her brother Wulfgar, a seasoned warrior, is left facing war.

-Far away, Lorth of Ostarin, a powerful wizard, assassin and servant of the old powers, learns that something untoward is happening in the Gray Isles, where he has a dark history.
+Far away, Lorth of Ostarin, a powerful wizard, learns that something untoward is happening in the Gray Isles, where he has a dark history.
 When Rhinne is delivered into his hands under unlikely circumstances, he discovers she is not only being hunted by foreign assassins, but also has the ability to channel immortals.
-Wounded and distrustful as a feral cat, she slips from his protection and escapes into the wilds with the help of a god thought destroyed centuries ago.
+Wounded and distrustful, she escapes him with the help of a god thought destroyed centuries ago.
 Only he knows her secrets, and he’s not telling.